Exploring the Frontier of Vision-Language Models: A Survey of Current Methodologies and Future Directions: Introduction

 The rise of Large Language Models (LLMs) signifies the dawn of a transformative period in Artificial Intelligence, fundamentally restructuring the entire domain.
 Research labs, spanning both academia and industry, are actively engaged in a competitive race to advance the capabilities of LLMs.
 Yet, a notable limitation has come to the forefront – these models are confined to processing a singular modality of data, specifically text.
 This constraint underscores a pivotal challenge in the ongoing pursuit of refining LLMs to operate seamlessly across multiple modalities, marking a crucial avenue for further innovation in the realm of AI.
 Natural intelligence excels in processing information across multiple modalities, encompassing written and spoken language, visual interpretation of images, and comprehension of videos.
 This innate ability to seamlessly integrate diverse sensory inputs enables humans to navigate the complexities of the real world.
 For artificial intelligence to emulate human-like cognitive functions, it must similarly embrace multimodal data processing.
 This imperative is not merely technological but essential for providing AI systems with contextual awareness and adaptability in real-world scenarios.

 In response to these limitations, researchers have pioneered a cutting-edge class of neural models known as Vision-Language Models (VLMs).
 These models intricately combine visual and textual information, showcasing a remarkable proficiency in comprehending and generating content that involves both images and text.
-Designed to excel in tasks such as responding to visual queries, image captioning and generating images based on textual descriptions, VLMs exhibit a versatile capability.
+Designed to excel in tasks such as responding to visual queries\cite{liu2023llava,li2023blip,li2023blip2,penamakuri2024visual,penamakuri2025big}, image captioning \cite{bai2023qwenvl,ye2023mplugowl} ,multimodal summarization\cite{ghosh2024clipsyntel,ghosh2024medsumm,ghosh2024sights,ghosh2024healthalignsumm} , generating infographics\cite{ghosh2025infogen} , multimodal retrieval \cite{penamakuri2023answer} etc .
+VLMs exhibit a versatile capability.
 Their seamless integration of visual and linguistic modalities positions them at the forefront of technological advancements, allowing them to navigate the intricate interplay between images and text with unparalleled finesse.